 (i) the Pledging Party has good title to and is the sole owner of such Performance Assurance, and the execution, delivery and performance of the covenants and agreements of this Collateral Annex, do not result in the creation or imposition of any lien or security interest upon any of its assets or properties, including, without limitation, the Performance Assurance, other than the security interests and liens created under the Agreement and this Collateral Annex;

-(ii) upon the Transfer of Performance Assurance by the Pledging Party to the Secured Party and/or its Custodian, the Secured Party shall have a valid and perfected first priority continuing security interest therein, free of any liens, claims or encumbrances, except those liens, security interests, claims or encumbrances arising by operation of law that are given priority over a perfected security interest;
+(ii) upon the Transfer of Performance Assurance by the Pledging Party to the Secured Party and/or its Custodian, the Secured Party shall have a valid and perfected [ can the Pledging Party really represent this?] first priority continuing security interest therein, free of any liens, claims or encumbrances, except those liens, security interests, claims or encumbrances arising by operation of law that are given priority over a perfected security interest;

-(iii) the Secured Party has a valid and perfected first priority continuing security interest in the Performance Assurance, free of any liens, claims or encumbrances, except those liens, claims or encumbrances arising by operation of law that are given priority over a perfected security interest; and
+(iii) the Secured Party has a valid and perfected [can the Pledging Party really represent this?] first priority continuing security interest in the Performance Assurance, free of any liens, claims or encumbrances, except those liens, claims or encumbrances arising by operation of law that are given priority over a perfected security interest; and

 (iv) it is not and will not become a party to or otherwise be bound by any agreement, other than the Agreement and this Collateral Annex, which restricts in any manner the rights of any present or future holder of any of the Performance Assurance with respect hereto.